- not brushing and flossing regularly

 - living in a community where the water supply contains very high amounts of fluoride

 - being born with certain genetic defects that darken tooth enamel

 - having fever or certain other conditions at a very young age.

 Teeth may turn dark for a number of reasons, including:Helpful?
 1 person found this helpful.

-Jonathan B. Levine, DMD, Dentistry, answeredWith each decade that we age, our teeth can get up to one to two shades darker.
+Jonathan B. Levine, DMD, Dentist, answeredWith each decade that we age, our teeth can get up to one to two shades darker.
 The color pigments inside teeth become more prominent as the dentin structure below the enamel grows.
 Consider the enamel to be like translucent glass, with the dentin structure shining through underneath, giving us our tooth color.
 Genetics play a large role in the darkening of our teeth extrinsically and intrinsically, but environmental factors, oral hygiene and nutrition also contribute to the shade of our teeth.

 This content originally appeared on doctoroz.com

-Romesh Nalliah, Dentistry, answeredTeeth darken for a variety of reasons.
+Romesh Nalliah, Dentist, answeredTeeth darken for a variety of reasons.
 The first, and most important, is poor oral hygiene.
 Additionally, specific foods/drinks can accelerate stain formation between cleanings- the tanins from teas and wines are recognized for their stain forming ability.
 Also, medications taken during the formation of teeth (most notably tetracycline antibiotic) and dental trauma can lead to tooth discoloration.